dbdimitrov/BingleSeq/README.md

 ![BingleSeq Bulk RNA-Seq sc clustSeurat](/figures/sc_clustSeurat.PNG)

-*tSNE plot produced using 0.5 as granularity parameter and the first 10 PCs*
+*tSNE plot produced using 0.5 as granularity parameter and the first 10 PCs.*

 When clustering with monocle, users are requested to specify the number of PCs to be included in the analysis.
 Also, if required users can further minimize noise by filtering the gene counts according to the minimum expression level prior to clustering via the ‘Lower Detection Parameter’.
 Users can also pick from monocle’s inbuilt clustering algorithms, which include Density Peak and Louvain algorithms.
 Furthermore, users can choose whether to explicitly specify the number of clusters or use monocle to estimate the number of clusters.